 Lake Huron is one of the five Great Lakes of North America (Image credit: Getty Images)

-Levels are particularly dangerous in the most popular lakes, Michigan and Ontario, which attract regular visitors all year round.
+Levels of microplastics are particularly high in the most popular lakes, Michigan and Ontario, which attract regular visitors all year round.

 Lake Ontario swim